Course Outline

 Format:

-Scenario based clinical assessment and associated documentation.
+Scenario based clinical assessment.

 Assessment dates will be set according to group allocation, and will be advised via Canvas.